mpatacchiola/naogui/zpgc_2016c/README.md

 - **binv** {float} player (b) (inv)estment
 - **word1** {string} sentence produced by the robot in the *second* interaction.
 If the 'XXX' substring is present it is replaced with player investment. the string 'YYY' is replaced with the robot investment.
 Use '-' for empty sentence.
 - **word2** {string} sentence produced by the robot.
 If the 'XXX' substring is present it is replaced with player investment. the string 'YYY' is replaced with the robot investment.
 Use '-' for empty sentence.
+- **word3** {string} sentence produced by the robot.
+If the 'XXX' substring is present it is replaced with player investment. the string 'YYY' is replaced with the robot investment.
+Use '-' for empty sentence.

 ```xml